nilavalagansugumaran/gateway-netty-memory-leak-issues/README.md

 - launch jvisualvm to monitor the application

 **How to reproduce the issue?**
 - In `application.yml`, enable either SampleWriteResponse or SampleResponseDecorator to re-produce the issue.
-Ensure `SampleResponseBodyHandler` filter is disabled
+Ensure `SampleResponseBodyHandler & SampleReadResponses` filters are disabled
 - Create load using `jemeter` (500 requests ramped up in 60 secs continued same the load for 30 iterations).
 Screenshot reference can be found under `logs`
 - Start the service by applying varuois JVM parameters and enabling/disabling filters configured in `application.yml`
   - Test 1 - 256mb JVM includes micro-meter, includes two filters (Took ~5 mins to fail)